uvarc/rc-learning/content/courses/parallel-computing-introduction/distributed_mpi_setup.md

 If using a compiled language, before you can build MPI codes you must install a compiler, and possibly some kind of IDE.
 See our guides for [C++](/courses/cpp_introduction/setting_up) or [Fortran](/courses/fortran_introduction/setting_up).

 For Python, on all operating systems install [mpi4py](https://mpi4py.readthedocs.io/en/stable/index.html).
 To install mpi4py you must have a working `mpicc` compiler.
 For Anaconda this generally requires installing the `gcc_linux-64` package using `conda`.
-Instructions are [here](https://conda.io/projects/conda-build/en/latest/resources/compiler-tools.html) for Linux and command-line MacOS.
+Instructions are [here](https://conda.io/projects/conda-build/en/latest/resources/compiler-tools.html) for Linux and command-line macOS.
 For Windows use the Anaconda [package manager](/courses/python-introduction/package_managers) interface and install `m2w64-gcc`.

 The author of mpi4py [recommends](https://mpi4py.readthedocs.io/en/stable/install.html) using pip even with an Anaconda environment.
 This command will be similar on a local system to that used for installation on a multiuser system.
 ```no-highlight